-When podcasts come up, a common refrain, even in the association world, is “can they produce revenue?”
+When podcasts come up, a common refrain, in the B2B media and association world, is “can they produce revenue?”
 They can and they do—some tips are below—but there are other reasons to deploy a good podcast: attract new members and subscribers, promote other initiatives within your organization; add diverse voices to your content; give your organization a different feel; and amplify your own editorial voices—as HFMA does here.

 Of course, many podcasts also weave ads seamlessly into their broadcasts.
 In an interview on the ASBPE site, John Heltman, editor-in-chief of American Banker Magazine and winner of the Grand Neal in 2019 for his narrative podcast series Nobody’s Home, was asked: What kind of sponsorship opportunities do you offer to clients?
 How do you seamlessly weave sponsorships and maintain editorial integrity?

 Handling sponsorships.
 “Our sponsorships run through the sales department… but last year we started what is known as pre-roll and mid-roll ads in the podcast,” Heltman said.
 “That just means that we run an ad before the episode begins and in the middle.
 For the mid-roll ad, we just lead up to it by saying ‘And we’ll find out more about that after this quick break.’
 And the ad rolls.
 Sometimes I read it, sometimes it’s read for us, but if I read it there’s music in the background so it’s easily distinguishable from the program.
 I’d say ours is a pretty typical approach for this kind of podcast.